lumeland/blog/posts/lume-3.md

 site.add("style.css");
 ```

-If you don't want to upgrade to v4 it's still possible to use Tailwind 3 with
+If you don't want to upgrade to v4 it's still possible to continue using
-the postcss plugin:
+Tailwind 3 with the postcss plugin:

 ```js
 import tailwind from "npm:tailwindcss@^3.4";